 Team building refers to effort made to increase the performance, efficiency and productivity of a team.
-Activities for team building usually have people working together in teams to achieve a particular objective or goal.
-Experiential learning is the process where people learn by doing.
-They can then put the information they learn into practice.
+As a result, activities for team building usually have people working together in teams to achieve a particular objective or goal.
+In essence, Experiential learning is the process where people learn by doing.
+Thus they can then put the information they learn into practice.

 Team building activities that contain an experiential component results in inclusion and strengthening of a team.
-Most team building activities, involve participants learning in an experiential way.
+Ultimately, most team building activities, involve participants learning in an experiential way.
 However some are more powerful than others.

 Professional facilitators can integrate experiential activities and elements of team building into the one activity.
-In experiential team building activities, your team will “learn by doing”.
-Therefore using experiential team building activities, the retention power of the participants increases, enabling your team to correlate and collaborate better at their workplace.
+However, in experiential team building activities, your team will “learn by doing”.
+Therefore the retention power of the participants increases, enabling your team to correlate and collaborate better at their workplace.

 Team building activities can focus on creative problem solving, critical thinking, decision making etc. However, if you also incorporate experiential team building activities you will make the event relevant, enjoyable and meaningful.

-Experiential leaning activities enable your team to complete activities with confidence which has lasting positive outcomes.
+Experiential leaning exercises enable your team to complete activities with confidence which has lasting positive outcomes.

 Integrating important lessons and encapsulating experiences is the process of experiential learning.
 Successful companies have been incorporating this tactic to build powerful, cohesive teams for decades and continue to innovate the process itself.

-We know from our experience that well designed, empirically tested experiential activities have a greater chance of creating and enhancing the learning.
-With many years of experience, we are the industry leaders at sourcing effective, outcome-driven experiential learning activities.
+Ultimately, we know from our experience that well designed, empirically tested experiential activities have a greater chance of creating and enhancing the learning.
+Thus, with many years of experience, we are the industry leaders at sourcing effective, outcome-driven experiential learning activities.